-So what are the requirements for an adaptation?
-It’s obvious by the name that an adapted screenplay is well, adapted from something else, while an original screenplay is just that, originally thought up or created.
-But actually, even if you come up with an original idea, it may end up falling into the Academy’s category of Best Adapted Screenplay, (if you should get so lucky).
+So what is an adapted screenplay and what are the requirements for an adaptation?
+It’s obvious by the name that an adapted screenplay is well, adapted from something else, while an original screenplay is just that, originally created.
+But actually, even if you come up with an original idea, it may end up falling into the Academy’s category of Best Adapted Screenplay (if you should be so lucky).

 Let’s see how this might be possible.